 Seasonal Home Baking Recipes With A Boost Of Extra Virgin Olive Oil Health.

-We may not be getting together in such big numbers this year, but Spring is still a great time to prepare some mouth watering treats for your family.
+Spring is a great time to prepare some mouth watering treats for your family.
 Whether it’s soda bread for your Patrick’s Day feast or chocolate fudge banana bread to use up excess Easter eggs, Extra Virgin Olive Oil is an excellent alternative to other baking fats and oils.

 In the United States, “Irish soda bread” generally means a somewhat sweet white bread made with eggs and butter and studded with raisins and caraway seeds — the “soda” in the name comes from the baking soda (or “bread soda” in Ireland) used to leaven it instead of yeast and kneading.Today.com

 Date and Fennel Soda Bread Recipe

 - 3/4 cup dates, slices and pitted (about 8 dates)

 - 1/4 cup dark rum